late4marshmellow/MMM-EUElectricityPrice/README.md

 **2024-10-16** Updated to fit new Nordpool API, error message on screen when wrong datasource or currency is entered.

 **2022-09-04** Initial version

+**2025-10-05** Updatetd to fit new 15-min intervall, updated chart.js to v4 for new installs, fallback to v3 for pull requests added a switch between quarter and hourly pricing on chart.